Barbican Research Associates

 I have a degree in Archaeology and Geography from University of Southampton (1976) and an MA in Archaeology from Institute of Archaeology, University of London (1978).

 I am a Fellow of the Society of Antiquaries of London.
 I am a member of the Archaeological Leather Group, the Finds Research Group and the Society of Medieval Archaeology and have served on the committees of each.
-Currently I am Secretary of the Archaeological Leather Group and Meetings Co-ordinator for the Finds Research Group.
+Currently I am Membership Secretary for the Finds Research Group.

 2014 'The home-made shoe: a glimpse of a hidden but most 'affordable' craft', in Hansen, G., Ashby, S. and I Baug, I. (eds.)
 Everyday Products in the Middle Ages: Crafts, Consumption and the Individual in Northern Europe c.
 AD800-1600, (Oxbow Books).

-2014 (with Cameron) 'Fashion and Necessity: Anglo-Norman leatherworkers and changing markets', in Hansen, G., Ashby, S. and I Baug.
+2014 (with Cameron, E) 'Fashion and Necessity: Anglo-Norman leatherworkers and changing markets', in Hansen, G., Ashby, S. and I Baug.
 I. (eds.)
 Everyday Products in the Middle Ages: Crafts, Consumption and the Individual in Northern Europe c.
 AD800-1600, (Oxbow Books).

 2011 'Devil's Crafts and Dragon's Skins?
 Sheaths, Shoes and Other Leatherwork', in Clegg Hyer, M. and Owen-Crocker, G. R. (eds.)
 The Material Culture of Daily Living in the Anglo-Saxon World.
 University of Exeter Press, 93-115.